-Based on radiocarbon dates and artifact styles, especially the triangular Madison-like points, the presence of shell-tempered ceramics and the decorative elements and motifs of the shell and grit-tempered ceramics, the primary period of prehistoric occupation of 20SA722 appears to be the late Prehistoric period.
+Based on radiocarbon dates and artifact styles, especially the triangular Madison-like points, the presence of shell-tempered ceramics and the decorative elements and motifs of the shell and grittempered ceramics, the primary period of prehistoric occupation of 20SA722 appears to be the late Prehistoric period.
 The presence of shell-tempered ceramics suggests an Upper Mississippian affiliation.
-Late Woodland and Historic period objects were also recovered.
-In Excavation Blocks B and C, and also in the previously excavated Blocks A/D, E, and F, early Late Woodland artifacts have been found stratified below the Late Prehistoric material.
+An AMS date on charred organics scraped from the interior of a ceramic sherd recovered in 2010 substantiates the assessment made on typological grounds that a Middle Woodland occupation is also present at this site.
+Typologically early Late Woodland and Historic period objects were also recovered in the 2010 excavation and during previous field seasons.
+In Excavation Block G, and also in the previously excavated Blocks, Middle and/or early Late Woodland artifacts have been found stratified below the Late Prehistoric material.

-Prehistoric artifacts recovered from the various sites on the refuge during 2009 and previous field seasons indicate that Middle and early Late Woodland occupations (ca A.D.
-1 - 1000) predominate at most sites.
+Prehistoric artifacts recovered from the various sites on the refuge during 2010 and previous field seasons indicate that Middle and early Late Woodland occupations (ca. B.C.
+100 - A.D.
+1000) predominate at most sites.
 However, Late Archaic/Early Woodland period (ca. 3000-100 B.C.) artifacts and several later Late Woodland and Late Prehistoric (ca. A.D.
 1000-European contact) items are also present in the recovered assemblages.
 The Clunie site (20SA722) in particular has an extensive Late Prehistoric component.
 Historical artifacts date primarily from the mid-19th century through the 20th century.
 A few artifacts may date to the 17th or 18th century.
 A thin scatter of mid to late 20th century debris is present on all of the sites (as well as on non-site areas).
 This material is not considered archaeologically significant and in most instances was neither noted nor collected.

 This project continues to demonstrate that significant archaeological resources are present within the boundaries of the Shiawassee NWR.
 It is clear that archaeological sites in the project area hold considerable research potential.
-This potential is heightened by the demonstrated presence of stratified archaeological deposits.
-Important research topics that could be addressed by sites in the project area include among others: 1) the nature of the Middle Woodland to Late Woodland transition period in the Saginaw Valley; 2) the nature of Late Prehistoric/Upper Mississippian adaptations in the Saginaw Valley; 3) the nature and frequency of interactions between cultural groups in the Saginaw Valley, and those in other regions; 4) human responses and adaptations to long and short term fluctuations in lake levels; 5)

-prehistoric subsistence practices and the role of horticulture/agriculture in resource-rich wetland environments; and 6) human-environmental interactions through time.
+This potential is heightened by the demonstrated presence intact archaeological deposits containing cultural features and culturally/temporally discrete deposits, some of which are stratified.
+Important research topics that could be addressed by sites in the project area include among others: 1) the nature of the Middle Woodland to Late Woodland transition period in the Saginaw Valley; 2) the nature of Late Prehistoric/Upper Mississippian adaptations in the Saginaw Valley; 3) the nature and frequency of interactions between cultural groups in the Saginaw Valley, and those in other regions; 4) human responses and adaptations to long and short term fluctuations in lake levels; 5) prehistoric subsistence practices and the role of horticulture/agriculture in resource-rich wetland environments; and 6) human-environmental interactions through time.